JupiterOne/graph-bamboohr/docs/jupiterone.md

 ## How it Works

-- JupiterOne periodically fetches users and files from BambooHR to update the graph.
+- JupiterOne periodically fetches employees, users, and files from BambooHR to update the graph.
 - Additional details stored in BambooHR users is used to map your organization management structure.
 - Write JupiterOne queries to review and monitor updates to the graph.